 Demand for tea has been increasing in Bangladesh since its independence due to increased tea drinking habit, higher income, population growth and rapid urbanization.
-Trend of internal consumption has been shown in figure-5.
-Production of tea has been increasing at a rate of 1.03% per year, while the demand for has been increasing at a rate of 4.10% per annum over the last 10 years (2002 to 2011).
-Due to low level of production and higher rate of internal consumption for tea supply in the market could not keep pace with the demand.
-As a result prices of teas have been increasing.
-Lower level of production reduces exportable surplus of tea.
+Trend of internal consumption is shown in figure-5.
+Production of tea has been increasing at a rate of 1.03% per year, while the demand for tea has been increasing at a rate of 4.10% per annum over the last 10 years (2002 to 2011).
+Due to low level of production and higher rate of internal consumption, tea supply in the market could not keep pace with the demand.
+As a result, prices of tea have been increasing.
+Lower level of production reduces exportable surplus of tea as well.